Home » PowerShell » How to Get Free Disk Space in PowerShell?

 Get-CimInstance – Get drive size

-You can use below PowerShell script to get remote computer free disk space
+You can use below PowerShell script below to get a remote computer with free disk space

 Get-CimInstance -ComputerName tom-laptop win32_logicaldisk | where caption -eq "C:" | foreach-object {write " $($_.caption) $('{0:N2}' -f ($_.Size/1gb)) GB total, $('{0:N2}' -f ($_.FreeSpace/1gb)) GB free "}

-Cool Tip: Do you know how to create shortcuts on user desktop using PowerShell!
+Cool Tip: How to create shortcuts on a user’s desktop using PowerShell!

 Conclusion

-I hope the above article will help you to get free disk on local or remote computer using different way available in PowerShell.
+I hope the above article will help you to get free disks on local or remote computers using different ways available in PowerShell.

 You can find more topics about PowerShell Active Directory commands and PowerShell basics on the ShellGeek home page.